 The LNA is also protected against ESD damage with a gas discharge tube and low capacitance ESD diode.
 But please always remember that your antenna must also be properly grounded to prevent ESD damage.

-Finally please note that this LNA requires bias tee power to work.
+Please note that this LNA requires bias tee power to work.
 Bias tee power is when the DC power comes through the coax cable.
 The RTL-SDR V3 has bias tee power built into it and this can be activated in software.
 See the V3 users guide for information on how to activate it.
 Alternatively if you don't own a dongle with bias tee built in, then an external bias tee can be used and those can be found fairly cheaply on eBay.
 Finally, if you are confident with soldering SMT components, then there are also pads and a 0 Ohm resistor slot on the PCB to install an LDO and power the LNA directly.

 - Frequency: 1090 MHz